-Today's mega-ships have been likened to floating cities, and like any city, a certain level of criminal activity will occur from time to time.
+Today's mega-ships have been likened to floating cities, and like any city, bad things happen from time to time.
 We don't mean to scare you.
-Many people never have a problem, but we've all read the news reports about theft, fights and sexual assaults that occur onboard.
-Most adult travelers know that by staying alert and using common sense, it's pretty easy to have a good time without incident.
-But traveling with the kids -- especially teens -- can be a whole different story.
+Many people never have a problem, but we've all read the news reports about theft, fights and sexual assaults that occur onboard -- not to mention bad behavior that has led to falls and physical injury.

-Never go into someone else's cabin or invite someone into yours.
+- Never go into someone else's cabin or invite someone into yours.

 Impress on children that even if a buddy needs to grab something from his room, they should wait for him in a public place.
 It might seem harsh, but even if they trust the friend, they can't be certain who is waiting behind that heavy cabin door.
 Corollary rule: If a child is alone in the cabin, he should not let in a crew member if the visit is unexpected or if the child feels uncomfortable.
 Room service can always be left at the door.

-Never accept a drink from someone else or leave yours unattended.
+2. Never accept a drink from someone else or leave yours unattended.

 It's sage advice for cruise travelers of any age, really -- and it doesn't matter if you're drinking juice, soda or booze.
 If a kid is skeptical about this one, one Cruise Critic reader suggests slipping Tabasco in your teen's drink when their back is turned to prove how quickly a drink can be doctored.

-Check in on a regular basis.
+3. Check in on a regular basis.

 It's up to parents to determine how often their kids check in and whether they must do it in person, or via walkie talkies, cabin-door white boards or designated notepads.
 Check to see if your cruise line offers a cell phone app that enables phone-to-phone messaging onboard the ship.

-You must be in the cabin by your curfew.
+4. You must be in the cabin by your curfew.

 There's not much reason for kids to be roaming the ship in the middle of the night.
 That doesn't mean parents can't let their kids stay out later than usual when on vacation -- parties in the kids' clubs often go until 1 a.m.
 But let your teen know he or she has to be back in the room once the party is over.

-Adult areas are off limits without parental supervision.
+6. Adult areas are off limits without parental supervision.

 That means bars, discos and especially crew-only areas.
 If the teen lounge isn't happening enough, there are plenty of other public, high-visibility areas for fun.

-Use the buddy system.
+7. Use the buddy system.